 As of the date of the Palm Harbor acquisition, management evaluated consumer loans receivable held for investment by CountryPlace to determine whether there was evidence of deterioration of credit quality and if it was probable that CountryPlace would be unable to collect all amounts due according to the loans' contractual terms.
 The Company also considered expected prepayments and estimated the amount and timing of undiscounted expected principal, interest and other cash flows.
 The Company determined the excess of the loan pool's scheduled contractual principal and contractual interest payments over all cash flows expected as of the date of the Palm Harbor transaction as an amount that includes interest that cannot be accreted into interest income (the non-accretable difference).
-The cash flow expected to be collected in excess of the carrying value of the acquired loans includes interest that is accreted into interest income over the remaining life of the loans (referred to as accretable yield).
+The cash flow expected to be collected in excess of the loans (referred to as accretable yield).
 Interest income on consumer loans receivable is recognized as net revenue.

-December 31, 2016 April 2, 2016
+July 1, 2017 April 1, 2017

-(in thousands)
+(in th

-Consumer loans receivable held for investment - contractual amount \$ 148,999 \$ 166,793
+Consumer loans receivable held for investment - contractual amount \$ 136,927 \$ 142,391

 Purchase discount

-Accretable (58,938) (69,053)
+Accretable (54,912) (56,686)

-Non-accretable (27,166) (28,536)
+Non-accretable (23,437) (25,032)

-Less consumer loans receivable reclassified as other assets (190) (253)
+Less consumer loans receivable reclassified as other assets (205) (160)

-Total acquired consumer loans receivable held for investment, net \$ 62,705 \$ 68,951
+Total acquired consumer loans receivable held for investment, net \$ 58,373 \$ 60,513

 Over the life of the acquired loans, the Company continues to estimate cash flows expected to be collected by CountryPlace.
 As of the balance sheet date, the Company evaluates whether the present value of expected cash flows, determined using the effective interest rate, has decreased from the value at acquisition and, if so, recognizes an allowance for loan loss.
-The present value of any subsequent increase in the loan pool's actual cash flows expected to be collected is used first to reverse any existing allowance for loan loss.
+The present value of any subsequent increase in the loan pool's actual cash flows expected to be collected at a first to reverse any existing allowance for loan loss.
 Any remaining increase in cash flows expected to be collected adjusts the amount of accretable yield recognized on a prospective basis over the loan pool's remaining life.
 The weighted averages of assumptions used in the calculation of expected cash flows to be collected are as follows:

-December 31, 2016 April 2, 2016
+July 1, 2017 April 1, 2017

-Prepayment rate 13.7% 13.0%
+Prepayment rate 13.9% 13.8%

-Default rate 1.1% 1.0%
+Default rate 1.0% 1.1%

-Assuming there was a 1% unfavorable variation from the expected level, for each key assumption, the expected cash flows for the life of the portfolio, as of December 31, 2016, would decrease by approximately \$1.2 million and \$5.0 million for the expected prepayment rate and expected default rate, respectively.
+Assuming there was a 1% unfavorable variation from the expected level, for each key assumption, the expected cash flows for the life of the portfolio, as of July 1, 2017, would decrease by approximately \$1.8 million and \$4.6 million for the expected prepayment rate and expected default rate, respectively.